albavolta/albavolta.github.io/README.md

 Using this as an archive of interesting content I come across.
 A fair amount of content here is derived through inspiration from other authors, but repackaged into my own liking - I do not take credit for everything posted here.
 I always appreciate constructive feedback, corrections and discussions on my content so feel free to contact me.

+#### Karl Marx: A Summary
+> Often hailed as one of the greatest thinkers of the 19th Century, Karl Marx's writing has inspired revolutions and generated centuries worth of fierce political debate.
+Born in May 1818, Prussia (now Germany), Marx believed that capitalism, which was at its infancy at that time, had serious flaws.
+He becamed invovled in The Communist League London, the first Marxist political party, who desired to abolish class system and spread wealth equally.
+He wrote the Communist Manifesto in 1947 with Federick Engels, his benefactor, laying out a Marxist society where wealth is distributed equally.
+>
+> Marx was actually little known at the time, only after his death did his ideas flourish.
+Marxism became the inspiration for communism, which became a global movement.
+However the utopian idea of a fair and equal society did not materialise.
+Instead, communism tyrannised and improvished it's victims, slaughtering them in tens of millions.
+Today, capitalism is the main ideology that runs the world.
+>
+> Marx's criticism were not unfounded upon.
+Today, the global disparity between the rich and the poor is extremely startling.
+He was right on his prediction of growing wealth inequality, globalisation, that a handful of firm will dominate most of the market share in the world (Apple, Google, Amazon, Facebook etc), as well as boom and bust economics.
+>
+> Where Marx went wrong was how much he underestimated the ability of capitalism to increase the wealth of everyone through making products much cheaper.
+Since the 1980s, the number of people living in absolute poverty has fallen by about a billion.
+He was also wrong on the capacity of capitalism to reform itself through welfare and taxation.
+>
+> Though Marx had good ideas, his solution was far worse than the problem itself.
+Though it cannot be said that the state of today's economy, being dominated by immense inequality and financial crisises is triumpth.
+There is more work to do.

 ##### Meme Quote
 > "We study the causal connection between adult literacy and murder rates using novel data from early atomic weapons testing."